Battle of the Yarmuk: Rashidun strategy

 The Muslims discovered Heraclius' preparations at Shaizar from Byzantine prisoners.
 Alert to the possibility of being caught with separated forces that could be destroyed, Khalid called a council of war and advised Abu Ubaidah to pull the troops back from Palestine and Northern and Central Syria and concentrate the entire Rashidun army in one place.
 Abu Ubaidah ordered the concentration of troops in the vast plain near Jabiyah, as control of the area made cavalry charges possible and facilitated the arrival of reinforcements from Umar, so that a strong, united force could be fielded against the Byzantine armies.
 The position also benefited from close proximity to the Rashidun stronghold of Najd, if retreat became necessary.
 Instructions were also issued to return jizya (tribute) to people who had paid it.

 However, once concentrated at Jabiyah, the Muslims were subject to raids from pro-Byzantine Ghassanid forces.
 Encamping in the region was also precarious as a strong Byzantine force was garrisoned in Caeseara and could attack the Muslim rear while they were held in front by the Byzantine army.
-On Khalid's advice the Muslim forces retreated to Dara’ah (or Dara) and Dayr Ayyub, covering the gap between the Yarmuk Gorges and the Harra lava plains, and established a line of camps in the eastern part of the plain of Yarmuk.
+On Khalid's advice the Muslim forces retreated to Dara'ah (or Dara) and Dayr Ayyub, covering the gap between the Yarmuk Gorges and the Harra lava plains, and established a line of camps in the eastern part of the plain of Yarmuk.
 This was a strong defensive position, and the maneuverers brought the Muslims and Byzantines into a decisive battle, which the latter had tried to avoid.
 During the maneuvers, there were no engagements except for a minor skirmish between Khalid's elite light cavalry and the Byzantine advance guard.

 Battlefield

 The battlefield lies in the plain of Jordanian Hauran, just southeast of the Golan Heights, an upland region currently on the frontier between Jordan and Syria, east of the Sea of Galilee.
-The battle was fought on the plain south of Yarmuk River.
+The battle was fought on the plain east of Raqqat stream ravine.
 That ravine joins the Yarmuk River, a tributary of the Jordan River, on its south.
 The stream had very steep banks, ranging from 30 m–200 m in height.
 On the north is the Jabiyah road and to the east are the Azra hills although the hills were outside the actual field of battle.
 Strategically, there was only one prominence in the battlefield: a 100 m elevation known as Tel al Jumm'a, and for the Muslim troops concentrated there, the hill gave a good view of the plain of Yarmuk.
 The ravine on the west of the battlefield was accessible at a few places in 636 AD, and had one main crossing: a Roman bridge (Jisr-ur-Ruqqad) near Ain Dhakar Logistically, the Yarmuk plain had enough water supplies and pastures to sustain both armies.
 The plain was excellent for cavalry maneuvers.